 How the Fiver Challenge works

-Students will use £5 pledges to get their pupil business ideas off the ground during the four weeks of the challenge, aiming to make as much profit as they can.
+In 2022, the Fiver challenge will run from 6th June to the 1st of July, as young people (aged 5-11) use their £5 pledges to get their business ideas off the ground during the four weeks of the challenge, aiming to make as much profit as they can.
 Here’s how…

 1 - here's a fiver!